Virginia Western Community College

 1. Spend 80% of your time coding – not reading!
 You cannot learn a computer language by reading a book.
 SKIM the material in the book, watch the movies, and start on the assignment.
 Use the text as a reference and guide.

-4. There will be Zoom online session for every module.
+3. There will be Zoom online session for every module.
 There will be good information during these --- and it is highly suggested that you listen to the recording of them.

-5. Keep up with the Discord discussion forums since you are responsible for clarifications posted there (hopefully---there will not be too many of them…)
+4. Keep up with the Discord discussion forums since you are responsible for clarifications posted there (hopefully---there will not be too many of them…)

-6. I will be grading all submissions right after the due date of that module, even if you submit early.
+5. I will be grading all submissions right after the due date of that module, even if you submit early.
 It is critical that you make your final submission through Canvas only!

-9. Start early on each module if you can.
+8. Start early on each module if you can.
 I am very receptive to helping all I can, especially early in the module sequence.
 However- on the few days before the due date, I may not be able to answer as quickly due to high traffic.

-10. PLEASE CHECK THE PORTAL RIGHT AFTER THE DUE DATE FOR YOUR GRADE!!!
+9. PLEASE CHECK THE PORTAL RIGHT AFTER THE DUE DATE FOR YOUR GRADE!!!
 Open up the assignment and you will see my comments.
-If you have omitted something or misunderstood an instruction, I may put comments here and let you make changes with no penalty for the first module and a five-point penalty after that.
+If you have omitted something or misunderstood an instruction, I may put comments here and let you make changes with no penalty for the first module and a five- point penalty after that.
 I will not be looking at your submissions until the due date, no matter how early you submit.
 You cannot resubmit and correct normal errors.
 I am only allowing resubmissions if you (for instance) include the .class files instead of the .javas, etc. You will have the 24 hours to get it back in with changes.
-If you do not see our comments within this time, you will not be allowed to resubmit.
+If you do not see my comments within this time, you will not be allowed to resubmit.

-11. I also want to improve this course for future semester offerings.
+10. I also want to improve this course for future semester offerings.
 For 5 points each module (required), use the textbox on the laboratory submission to give me comments about the module.
 Please include positive comments as well as constructive suggested changes for each module.
 Noted typos or suggested rewording would be appreciated.
 And please include an approximate number of hours spent totally (reading, writing, coding) for the module so I can judge the assignment requirements.
 I appreciate your help in this matter.

 Campus Safety

-Evacuation procedures: Posted near each classroom entry.
-To report an emergency, call 911 or Campus security at 857-7979.
 The college has created a campus safety video that each student is required to view.
 A link to this “Critical Safety Video” is located on one of the links under Syllabus on our Canvas course.
-Students are encouraged to register for VW Alert Text Messaging System.
-To register for the text alerts, go to https://alert.virginiawestern.edu.

 Suggestions for Progressing Through a Module